 Need Ideas?
 Go see our habitats.

 The City of Fort Lauderdale is already well on its way to making our home a safe place for our wild neighbors to thrive!
 Did you know that City Hall is one of them?
 Certified habitats come in all shapes and all sizes, and are located throughout the city!
-We have habitats in over 24 parks, 11 community centers and civic institutions, 12 schools, and even apartment complexes, not to mention countless yards and other landscaped areas which have been certified.
+We have habitats in parks, community centers and civic institutions, schools, and even apartment complexes, not to mention countless yards and other landscaped areas which have been certified.
 Even City Hall has been certified.
 Maybe you've never noticed, but the animals have.
 All of that lush greenery outside our main entrance and alongside the building provide exactly what birds, bugs and animals need.

 When you apply for certification through National Wildlife Federation, there is generally a nominal registration fee ($20).
 You may also pay an additional fee to obtain an optional metal sign designating your Certified Wildlife Habitat®.
 Once certified, you receive a 1-year subscription to the award-winning National Wildlife Magazine.